samyon7/Low-Level-Data-Processing-and-Query-Engine/README.md

 ### Example Calculation the CRC-16-CCITT checksum for a given data sequence.

+I will provide an example calculation related to the CRC-16-CCITT checksum calculation, which is a key component in the provided code.
+CRC (Cyclic Redundancy Check) is a method of detecting accidental changes to raw data, and CRC-16-CCITT is a specific variant of this method.

+### Example Calculation: CRC-16-CCITT

+**Objective**: Calculate the CRC-16-CCITT checksum for a given data sequence.

 **Given Data**: Let's consider the data sequence `0x31 0x32 0x33 0x34`, which corresponds to the ASCII values of '1', '2', '3', '4'.

 **Polynomial**: The CRC-16-CCITT uses the polynomial $$ x^{16} + x^{12} + x^{5} + 1 $$, which corresponds to the hexadecimal value `0x1021`.
 However, in the code provided, the polynomial used in the shift operation is `0x8408`, which is the reflected version of `0x1021` for byte-wise processing.